-If Google Display Ads aren’t part of your digital marketing strategy, you could be missing out
+If Display Ads aren’t part of your digital marketing strategy, you could be missing out.

 Here, you’ll find:

-Google Ads allows you to capitalize on this astounding amount of daily searches and quickly earn the attention you need to build brand awareness.
+Google Ads allows you to capitalize on the astounding number of daily searches and quickly earn the attention you need to build brand awareness.
 You’ll be hard-pressed to find a better way to promote your business, generate leads, and increase ROI.

 Google provides online advertising through two channels: the Google Search Network and the Google Display Network (GDN).
 Ads delivered via the Search Network allow companies to buy real estate in Google’s search results through keyword optimization.